yoeelingBin/Django_study/Notes.md

 ##### Console Email Backend

 The idea is during the development of the project, instead of sending real emails, we just log them.
-There are two options: writing all emails in a text file or simply displaying them in the console.
+There are two options: writing all emails in a text file or ==simply displaying them in the console==.
 I find the latter option more convenient because we are already using a console to run the development server and the setup is a bit easier.

-Edit the **settings.py** module and add the `EMAIL_BACKEND` variable to the end of the file:
+==Edit the **settings.py** module and add the `EMAIL_BACKEND` variable to the end of the file:==

 **myproject/settings.py**